Skip to main content

 Written by Christian

-• The original artist sold the licensing of their content to multiple parties, and one of those parties has registered the content to a Content ID system when they shouldn't have.
+• The original creator of the content sold the licensing to multiple parties, and one of those parties has registered the content to a Content ID system when they shouldn’t have

-• The artist or company that represents them registered the content to a Content ID system when they shouldn't have.
+• The original creator or company that represents them registered the content to a Content ID system when they shouldn’t have

-• A claimant incorrectly believes they are the only ones with the rights to the music, and have registered it with a Content ID system.
+• A claimant incorrectly believes they are the only ones with rights to the content and have registered it with a Content ID system.

-The common thread between these reasons is a Content ID system that exists on platforms such as YouTube and Facebook.
-These systems aren't smart enough to know you have a license to use the content being claimed.
+The common thread between the possible reasons you got a copyright claim is the Content ID system that exists on platforms like YouTube and Facebook.
+These systems aren’t smart enough to know that you have a license to use the content that’s being claimed.

-Until platforms like YouTube or Facebook adjust their Content ID systems, the best thing to do is to follow our steps for resolving YouTube Claims or resolving Facebook Claims in our Help Center.
+But until platforms like YouTube or Facebook adjust their Content ID systems, we’re here to help.
+You can follow our steps for resolving YouTube claims or resolving Facebook claims in the linked articles.

 Did this answer your question?